Carina-P/Love-Pilates/README.md

 ## Credits

 ### Content
-Most of the content is copied from [Pilates Via](https://pilatesvia.com/se/) and translated from swedish to english.
+Most of the content is copied from or inspired from [Pilates Via](https://pilatesvia.com/se/) and translated from swedish to english.

 ### Media
 - The photos used in this site were obtained from: